5_Ways_To_Support_Bees_Banner.webp

 Small acts: big impact

-Whether you decide to follow all five steps or just one, it all makes a difference.
-If we take just one lesson from the bee – it’s that no matter how small an act may seem, when done en mass it can have a huge impact.
-Growing flowers on a balcony might not feel like much, but if we put our efforts together, we have the capacity to create a vast, sprawling patchwork of habitats for pollinators, and restore some of what’s been lost.
+Whether you follow all five steps or just one, it all makes a difference.
+If we take just one lesson from the bee – it’s that no matter how small an act may seem, when done en masse, it can have a huge impact.
+Growing flowers on a balcony might not feel like much, but if we put our efforts together, we can create a vast, sprawling patchwork of habitats for pollinators and restore some of what’s been lost.

 Related articles